kebaldwi/DNAC-TEMPLATES/LABS/LAB-J-Wireless-Automation/module1-ctrlpnpdiscovery.md

 # Wireless Controller PnP or Discovery

 Within this lab module, we will concentrate our efforts on the discovery or PnP of each of the devices by **Cisco DNA Center**, so that we can onboard and gain management of those devices.
-The lab within DCLOUD does not today have the ability to run PnP of the Controller, but that is possible and we will have a separate section to talk about those aspects.

 Within this lab we will concentrate on the following which are typical in most Enterprise Networks today: